Set up on their behalf

 1. The owner creates their Kula account and, from their admin, mints a **single-use connect link** scoped to a **permission level** they choose.

-3. In your AI assistant, **Add custom connector** and paste that link as the **Remote MCP server URL** (leave Advanced settings blank), then **Add → Connect** and follow the sign-in/approve prompts.
-Your assistant connects to *their* studio scoped to the link's permission level — no password of theirs changes hands.
+* **By hand.** The same screen shows the link in full.
+In your AI assistant, **Add custom connector** and paste it as the **Remote MCP server URL** (leave Advanced settings blank), then **Add → Connect** and follow the sign-in/approve prompts.

 The link is **single-use** and **time-limited**: once you've used it, it's spent, and it expires on its own if unused.
 The owner can revoke it at any time.
 This is the same secure front door the product uses everywhere — you never hold a long-lived secret, and the owner can cut access in one click.